kgotsosm/kgotsosm/README.md

 <p>As an individual driven by curiosity and a thirst for knowledge, I have embraced a path in software development and want to continue to work with cutting edge tools and technologies to solve problems.

 What truly excites me about software development is the gratification that comes from unraveling complex problems.
 The absence of a "finish line" in this field fuels my passion for constant improvement and the pursuit of innovative solutions.
-At present, I am proficient in full-stack JavaScript, Python, and SQL, and have a solid understanding of fundamental cloud computing concepts.
+At present, I am proficient in a few programming languages and tools and have a solid understanding of fundamental cloud computing concepts.

 I am currently open to internships or full time opportunities that will allow me to expand my knowledge by contributing meaningfully.
 </p>